""

 Bachelor's degree in nursing or an equivalent degree with a minimum of 6.5 in average grade from the Bachelor's degree, good Icelandic and English skills and an Icelandic nursing license.

-When admitting to an additional diploma program in surgical nursing, the following is taken into account:
+When admitting to an master´s level certificate program in surgical nursing, the following is taken into account:

 • A grade from a B.S program in nursing or an equivalent exam with a minimum grade point average of 6.5.
 The highest score is listed at the top.